port80labs/git-pivotal/readme.markdown

     2 git-pivotal:38895179-test-the-tracker-gem %

 ### git finish
-When on a feature branch, this command will close the associated story in Pivotal Tracker, merge the branch into your integration branch (`master` by default) and remove the feature branch.
+When on a feature branch, this command will close the associated story in Pivotal Tracker and remove the feature branch.

     3 git-pivotal:1234567-testing % git finish
     Marking Story 1234567 as finished...
-    Merging 1234567-testing into master
     Removing 1234567-testing branch
     4 git-pivotal:master %